What are the primary concerns when purchasing property in Pagosa Springs?

 Every community has its real estate gotchas!
 At Jim Smith Realty we do our best to inform buyers of everything they need to know to make a wise decision in the local real estate market.
 The following article will arm you with key questions to ask, no matter which company you’re dealing with.
 If you choose Jim Smith Realty, you can be assured that all your questions will be answered honestly.

-There are several basic types of real estate available in the Pagosa Springs Area.
+Basic types of real estate available in the Pagosa Springs Area.

 Pagosa Lakes Resort Home or Cabin Sites